RezelChen/RezelChen.github.io/source/_posts/DDIA9.md

 ##### XA transactions

-*X/Open XA* (short for eXtended Architecture) is a standard for implementing two- phase commit across heterogeneous technologies.
+*X/Open XA* (short for eXtended Architecture) is a standard for implementing two-phase commit across heterogeneous technologies.

 ##### Holding locks while in doubt